SAP-samples/cap-local-development-workshop/exercises/01/README.md

 The `sqlite3` executable is known as SQLite's "command line shell" as it offers a prompt-based environment where we can explore (but we can also fire off one-shot commands too - see [footnote-4](#footnote-4)).

-Let's start out by looking at what we have.
+👉 Let's start out by looking at what we have:

 ```bash
 sqlite3 db.sqlite